 where the weights $w_i$ are positive and sum to 1.
 The threshold $M$ and the recombination weights are parameter of the method. \citet{hansen2016cma} suggests $M=N/2$ and $w_i \propto M - i + 1$ as reasonable defaults.

-The covariance matrix is adapted in a similar fashion by reestimating it from the $M$ best points of the previous generation.
+The covariance matrix is adapted similarly by reestimating it from the $M$ best points of the previous generation.
 That is:

 where the $w_i$ are the recombination weights.
 In practice the update of Eq.~\eqref{eq:cma-est} could be unreliable especially for small populations and \citet{hansen2003reducing} proposes to maintain a moving average for the covariance matrix.
-Current implementation of CMA-ES incorporate other strategies to improve robustness and efficiency of the algorithms like adaptation of the step-size $\sigma_k$ and generalizations of Eq.~\eqref{eq:cma-est}; see \citep{hansen2019pycma}.
+Current implementation of CMA-ES incorporate other strategies to improve robustness and efficiency of the algorithms like adaptation of the step-size $\sigma_k$ and generalizations of Eq.~\eqref{eq:cma-est} \citep[see][]{hansen2019pycma}.

-\section{Population-based training (PBT)}
+\section{Population-Based Training (PBT)}

 \citet{jaderberg2017population} propose a parallel method that maintains a population of model and hyperparameter pairs that are evolved as the models are trained.
-The procedure, devised in the context of learning deep neural networks in challenging scenarios like image generation or reinforcement learning, consists in interleaving neural network training (by gradient descent) with applications of evolutionary transformations to both the parameter of the models and the hyperparameter of the learning algorithm.
+The procedure, devised in the context of learning deep neural networks in challenging scenarios like image generation or reinforcement learning, consists in interleaving neural network training (by gradient descent) with applications of evolutionary transformations of both the parameters of the models and the hyperparameter of the learning algorithm.
 PBT is an online hyperparamter optimization algorithm, as hyperparameters are updated alongside model parameters.
-In other words, in contrast to many techniques we discussed so far, PBT yields an hyperparameter sequence (or schedule) rather than a single hyperparamter configuration. \footnote{ We discuss in more generality hyperparameter schedules and online HPO in Section~\ref{sec:online-hpo}. }
+In other words, in contrast to many techniques we discussed so far, PBT yields a hyperparameter sequence (or schedule) rather than a single hyperparameter configuration. \footnote{ We discuss in more generality hyperparameter schedules and online HPO in Section~\ref{sec:online-hpo}. }